polashCSE/EduCom/README.md

 # EduCom
-To provide academic and professional content regarding CSE and Business
+To provide academic and professional content regarding CSE and Business.